-As per paragraph 15 of the combined tool, "the purpose of an investment analysis in the context of the CDM is to determine whether the project is less financially attractive than at least one alternative in which the project participants could have invested".
-"The only means of determining that the project activity is less financially attractive than at least one alternative is to conduct an investment comparison analysis", which is exactly what has been done below.
+"The purpose of an investment analysis in the context of the CDM is to determine whether the project is less financially attractive than at least one alternative in which the project participants could have invested"..
+"The only means of determining that the project activity is less financially attractive than at least one alternative is to conduct an investment comparison analysis".
+This is exactly what has been done below.